The WPCartPro WordPress plugin gives you the power of running a full Site Store Pro enabled online store inside your WordPress site.

 The WPCartPro plugin creates a menu link on the left navigation of WordPress which opens up the Site Store Pro admin interface inside of your WordPress admin system.

 The WPCartPro plugin also creates the quick-cart display shortcode so that you can place the shopping cart status bar display anywhere on the site.
-More information on the installation and features that are WP-specific can be found in the installation guide or by watching the video below.
+More information on the installation and features that are WP-specific can be found in the installation guide or by watching the video above.

 Why does WPCartPro install additional folders on my server?